SylviaOne/Repo-hub/README.md

-## How do the trees get on the internet?
-They log on.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!